This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - NSAIDs decrease swelling and pain.
 Tell your healthcare provider if you take blood thinner medicine.

-- X-rays are pictures of your knee.
-They are used to see if your patella is dislocated and if you have other injuries.
+- X-ray pictures are used to see if your patella is dislocated and if you have other injuries.

-- Healthcare providers will immobilize your knee with a brace, cast, or splint.
-This decreases pain and holds your knee joint still to help it heal.
+- Immobilization may help decrease pain and hold your knee still to help it heal.
+Healthcare providers will immobilize your knee with a brace, cast, or splint.
 This may also help prevent your kneecap from dislocating again.

-- Aspiration is when a needle is used to remove blood and fluid from your knee.
+- Aspiration is a procedure to remove blood and fluid from your knee through a needle.
 This reduces swelling and pain.

-- Surgery is done when healthcare providers cannot move your kneecap back into place.
-Surgery may also be done if your kneecap dislocates more than once.
+- Surgery may be needed if healthcare providers cannot move your kneecap back into place.
+Surgery may also be done if your kneecap dislocates more than 1 time.
 Surgery will usually be arthroscopic.
 This means a small incision is made and a scope is used to help your healthcare provider repair your knee joint.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.